-The Faculty of Engineering of South Eastern University of Sri Lanka was established on December 5, 2012 at Oluvil.
-This is the fourth engineering faculty in Sri Lanka established to offer full-time engineering courses after the engineering faculties at University of Peradeniya, University of Moratuwa, and University of Ruhuna.
+The Faculty of Engineering of South Eastern University of Sri Lanka is the fourth Engineering Faculty in Sri Lanka established to offer full-time engineering courses after the Engineering Faculties at University of Peradeniya, University of Moratuwa, and University of Ruhuna.
+The Faculty was established on December 5, 2012 and declared open on February 5, 2013.